poralcode/exercise_3/README.md

 3. Open the project in your preferred code editor or IDE.

+4. Resolve required dependencies by using `flutter pub get` command.

-4. Run the project using the `flutter run` command or by clicking the "Run" button in your IDE.
+5. Run the project using the `flutter run` command or by clicking the "Run" button in your IDE.

-5. Explore and customize the `home_page.dart` file to design your login screen as desired.
+6. Explore and customize the `home_page.dart` file to design your login screen as desired.

 ## Additional Notes